christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 (Figure out where this should go): SAEs give us a microscope that combats the curse of dimensionally and let’s us have a look inside of the internal mechanisms of transformers

 Atten and mlps read in information from the residual stream, apply edits to the input based on how it functions and then puts that edited information (new information) back into the residual stream.
 They only read and write from the stream with linear operations(addition), so the residual stream is the sun of the outputs of every layer.
 This means the input to any layer can be decomposed to the sim of a bunch of operations that correspond to different mechanisms inside the transformer

+(be mindful of directions in the residual stream space that influence which heads move information where and between mechanisms based on the similarity of those directions in other mechanisms and itself)